 - a.
 General Rule.
-Any grade for a course, seminar or special course submitted by an instructor is final when received by the Registrar and may not be changed by the instructor. - b.
-Exception.
+Any grade for a course, seminar or special course submitted by an instructor is final when received by the Registrar and may not be changed by the instructor. - Exception.
 A grade given by an instructor in a course, seminar or special course may be changed by the instructor if the original grade was recorded as "Incomplete." - 1) Incomplete Request.
 In certain circumstances that grade of "I" or "incomplete" may be granted to students experiencing extenuating circumstances.
-Students should initiate such a request with the Graduate, International, Compliance, and Legal Studies office at least ten days prior to the start of the final exam period. - 2) Request Conditions.
+Students should initiate such a request with the Graduate, International, Compliance, and Legal Studies office using the Incomplete Request form, which is to be submitted at least ten days prior to the start of the final exam period. - 2) Request Conditions.
 A request for an incomplete will only be granted to students making sufficient academic progress and experiencing extenuating circumstances.
-Sufficient academic progress is defined as having approximately 75% of coursework completed prior to the end of the term and maintaining the required minimum grade for passing the course. - 3) Approval of Request.
-If a request for an incomplete is approved, a grade of "I" will be entered on the student's transcript. - 4) Deadline.
+Sufficient academic progress is defined as having approximately 75% of coursework completed prior to the end of the term and maintaining the required minimum grade for passing the course. - Approval of Request.
+If a request for an incomplete is approved, a grade of "I" will be entered on the student's transcript.

+- 4) Deadline.
 Course work must be completed within four weeks from the last date of the semester.
-Upon conclusion of the extended deadline, the instructor will submit the adjusted letter grade to the Registrar for inclusion in the affected student's transcript.
+Student must continue to attend class by participating weekly in the course by submitting assignments.
+If a student does not continue to attend by actively participating weekly, and has already reached the maximum allowed absences, student will be withdrawn from the course.
+If student continues to attend weekly, upon conclusion of the extended incomplete deadline, the instructor will submit the adjusted letter grade to the Registrar for inclusion in the affected student's transcript.
 If a student fails to make up the work by the deadline, the "I" will automatically convert to a "F".

-- c.
+Additional extensions will not be permitted. - c.
 Student Application for Change of Grade.
 A student may apply for a change of grade on the grounds that the grade was awarded contrary to the provisions of the Academic Code, or was the proximate result of discrimination on account of race, religion, national origin, sex, sexual preference, or disability initiated by the faculty member responsible for issuing the grade.
 The burden of proof is on the student to prove the allegations.
 Any petition for change of grade under this subsection shall be considered by the Assistant Dean. - d.
 Faculty Application for Change of Grade.
 An instructor may apply to the Assistant Dean for a change of grade upon a showing of good cause.
 For purposes of this subsection, "good cause" is limited to a clerical error in recording a grade or other similar situation.